greallye/voice_authentication_python/README.md

 # voice_authentication_python
 Simple voice authentication using matplotlib, dtw, pyaudio and google firebase(work in progress).
-This uses matplotlib.pyplot to plot the two audio files spectrum the using dtw libary which stands for Dynamic Time Warping.
-This then caculates the distance between the two plots of the audio files.
+This uses matplotlib.pyplot to plot the two audio files spectrum the using dtw library which stands for Dynamic Time Warping.
+This then calculates the distance between the two plots of the audio files.

 ## Setup